 - Shoddy Anthropology & Gun Control: Human Nature, Culture, History (March 2013) underscores how “shoddy anthropology” contributes to gun control inertia.

 - Anthropology, Gun Reform, American Anthropological Association (January 2013) followed on the December 2012 round-up, thanking the AAA for a statement on gun violence.

 - Anthropology and Gun Violence: New Guns or New Gun Control?
 (December 31, 2012) is an account of how the Newtown massacre caused more gun buying than gun control.

 - Gun Violence Anthropology: AAA and the NRA (December 26, 2012) was a round-up of anthropologists writing on gun control after Newtown.
 I also pleaded for a gun violence statement from the American Anthropological Association.

-- Semi-Automatic Anthropology: Confronting Complexity, Anthropologically (December 19, 2012) revisited this post on Gun Culture, makingthe case that this was a simple issue for anthropologists to address.
+- Semi-Automatic Anthropology: Yes, the guns really do matter (December 19, 2012) revisited this post on Gun Culture, makingthe case that this was a simple issue for anthropologists to address.

 - Semi-Automatic Weapons Buyback – The Future of Gun Reform (December 18, 2012) attempted to urge a forward-looking policy in what seemed to be a moment of potential political change.